-Give just enough support under her knees and feet to keep her hips and knees stretched.
-As they gradually relax, lower her knees and raise her feet little by little, so that her hips and knees straighten.
+The child will relax and Give just enough support under her knees and feet to keep her straighten her body more hips and knees stretched.
+As easily if she can play or read. they gradually relax, lower her knees and raise her feet little by Place supports or cushions little, so that her hips and knees behind her back and head, straighten. but just enough so that she has to straighten herself some.
+As her hips and neck gradually straighten, keep lowering her back and head little by little.